Installing Genian NAC¶

 Network Sensor Only¶

-In general, on a large network, separate the policy server and network sensor for performance and reliability.
+Network Sensor only installations are used along with the Cloud-Managed Policy Server, as well as in larger distributed Networks for performance and reliability.
 At least two systems are required for this deployment type.

 You can install the Policy Server on a physical machine or virtual machine.